zawad2221/Twitter-Django-Bot/README.md

 # Twitter-Django-Bot
-Twitter Bot who like and retweet #django #python.
+## Twitter Bot developed using python tweepy library who like and retweet #django #python and #100DaysOfCode.